Project Based Service Learning

 - Play, painting, pottery

-Performing Arts: During the 16-17 school year, our Performing Arts instructor, Natasha, will collaborate with teachers and together integrate performing arts into the class curriculum.
+Performing Arts: Our Performing Arts instructor, Natasha, will collaborate with teachers and together integrate performing arts into the class curriculum.
 Natasha teaches dance, zumba, reader’s theater, acting, play writing and stage design to students.
 She will also be rotating to work with different classes each trimester.

 ST Math (spatial-temporal math)